-But the whole negative experience is not revolving limitedly around knowing about the infertility issue, but rather the truth that we have to deal with.
-My wife’s mental health and I were so unstable that it made our relationship suffer up until now.
-The primary dilemma was that we could not find the right reasons to work together through this whole situation.
-We even have a hard time agreeing to seek medical help because we both felt like this was a dead end.
+But the whole negative experience is not limited to knowing about the infertility issue but rather the truth we have to deal with.
+My wife’s mental health and I were so unstable that our relationship suffered until now.
+The primary dilemma was that we could not find the right reasons to work together through this situation.
+We even had difficulty agreeing to seek medical help because we both felt like this was a dead end.

 Insights And Takeaway

 At some point, my infertile wife developed inferiority.
 She lost all the courage and motivation to work through this infertility issue.
 And even if she tried and said that she was okay and already accepted the complication and impossibility of having a child, what she was showing was different.
 She was never a happy person anymore, and that made me feel so anxious and depressed.
 It came to a point where both of us somehow felt the need to let go of each other because of the pressure buildup inside the house.
 Unfortunately, we are still holding on and trying to move on for good.

 - What are 5 causes of infertility in females?